 Using cryptocurrency for cross-border payments can be life-changing for many people.
 If you've ever tried to send money from one bank to another bank, or to a person or business in another country, you know how slow the traditional currency transaction system is.
 It can take days or even weeks to send funds, and can cost a substantial sum - migrant workers can be charged up 20% of their hard-earned paychecks to send money to family members in another country through a traditional service.
 In contrast, cryptocurrency can be transferred from one person to another within seconds or minutes for almost nothing.

 Another use case for cryptocurrency includes acting as a vehicle for short-term or long-term investments.
 Altcoins are particularly popular with traders looking for short-term trades fueled by high volatility.
-As a store of wealth, Bitcoin has even been called "digital gold."
+As a crypto asset that can serve as a long-term store of wealth, Bitcoin has even been called "digital gold."

 Where Do I Keep Cryptocurrency?

-Once you have purchased some cryptocurrency, you can either keep it in your crypto wallet or allow a third-party custodian to hold on to it for you.
+Once you have purchased some cryptocurrency, you can either keep it in your own crypto wallet (a digital wallet made with computer software), or allow a third-party custodian to hold on to it for you.
 Most cryptocurrency experts recommend that you hold and manage your own coins in a crypto wallet.
 There is a saying among cryptocurrency experts: "If you don't own your keys, you don't own your crypto."

-As the cryptocurrency market matures, traditional and nontraditional financial institutions are creating ways to invest in crypto without having to maintain your own crypto wallet or control your own cryptographic keys.
-Some crypto exchanges just manage your wallet for you, and some others manage a large pool of cryptocurrency where they may mingle "your" cryptocurrency with the rest of their customers' crypto inside their fund.
+Traditional and nontraditional financial institutions are creating ways to invest in crypto without having to maintain your own crypto wallet or control your own cryptographic keys.
+Some crypto exchanges manage your wallet for you, and some others manage a large pool of cryptocurrency where they may mingle "your" cryptocurrency with the rest of their customers' crypto inside a fund.
 These third-party fund managers require you to trust them with your investment.
 Although cryptocurrency was created to make "trust" unnecessary, and instead allow you to be your own bank, trusted custodians are an option for people who do not feel comfortable with the technology required to hold their own cryptocurrency.

 Is Cryptocurrency a Safe Investment?